BASTAcode/BASTA/README.md

 contributions from the community as well as issues reporting.
 Please look at the [contribution section](https://basta.readthedocs.io/en/latest/contributing.html) in the documentation for further details.

+## Listings

+In addition to the shields/icons in the top, BASTA can be found in the following software listings/catalogues:

+* Astrophysics Source Code Library / [ASCL](https://ascl.net/2110.010)
+* Exoplanet Modeling and Analysis Center / [EMAC](https://emac.gsfc.nasa.gov#bbcded4b-27d8-49f5-be4d-76e1fec748eb)